lumamoto/queerify/README.md

 ## Introduction

-Queerify is an app built using the Spotify API, Python and Jupyter Notebook that recommends songs so people can discover their new favourite artist easily
+Queerify is an app built using the Spotify API, Python and Jupyter Notebook that recommends songs so people can discover their new favourite artist easily.
+This project was built during PrideHacksII hackathon hosted by MLH.

 ## How to use the recommendation model?